spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ### SpatialOS Refresh Token

 You first need to create a SpatialOS service account.
-There is a tool in the online-services repo to do this for you.
+There is a tool in the `online-services` repo to do this for you.

-0. First you need to make sure you're logged in to SpatialOS.
+0. First make sure you're logged in to SpatialOS.

 ```bash
 spatial auth login